-8. Visually-grounded speech recognition and understanding
+8. Visually-Grounded Speech Recognition and Understanding

 Processing in Fuse is initiated by the detection of a spoken utterance.
 A forward search pass of the Viterbi algorithm maintains multiple word sequence hypotheses in a search lattice.
 Following standard speech recognition methods, a beam is used to limit the number of active paths at any point in the forward pass.
-Early integration of context effects the paths which are retained within the beam search.
-Although we believe our approach is advantageous to late integration (e.g., n-best recognition output rescoring using visual context), we have not experimentally compared these two approaches.
 The attention model biases the search to word sequences that semantically match the properties and spatial configurations of objects in the co-occurring visual scene.
 Once the entire utterance has been processed (i.e., the forward pass is complete), backchaining is used to recover the most likely word sequence.

-Fuse is able to understand two classes of referring expressions which we refer to as simple and complex (Roy, 2002).
-Simple expressions refer to single objects without use of spatial relations, and are fully modeled by the transition network in Fig. 4.
-Complex expressions include relative spatial clauses and are modeled by the network in Fig. 5.
+Fuse is able to understand two classes of referring expressions which we refer to as simple and complex [21].
+Simple expressions refer to single objects without use of spatial relations, and are fully modeled by the transition network shown in Figure 4.
+Complex expressions include relative spatial clauses and are modeled by the network shown in Figure 5.

 Once the forward pass of the beam search is complete, the best word sequence is extracted.
-We denote this word string as $W = w_1, \ldots, w_N$ .
-In the case of a simple referring expression, Fuse selects the object with greatest visual attention
+We denote this word string as $W = w_1 \dots w_N$ .
+In the case of a simple referring expression, Fuse selects the object with greatest visual attention:

-$$\sum{i=1}^{\operatorname{argmax}} P(O_i)[N]. \tag{15}$$
+$$\operatorname{argmax}{i} P(O_i)[N] \tag{15}$$